 I. OBJECTIVE & PURPOSE

-Newly developed or existing Official University Web pages found to be in violation of policies or guidelines will be notified of the non-compliance by the Internet Presence Committee and asked to correct deficiencies.
-Failure to correct deficiencies may result in the page immediately being removed from all links to UNF Official University Web pages or removed from the UNF server as appropriate.
-Decisions of the Internet Presence Committee may be appealed to the President.
+Newly developed or existing Official Online Communication found to be in violation of policies or guidelines will be notified of the non-compliance by the chair of the IPC and required to correct any deficiencies.
+Failure to correct deficiencies may result in removal.
+Decisions of the IPC may be appealed to the President.